Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Oh and my standards for trashy tv are SO low.
 It has been everything from Say Yes to the Dress (the Atlanta season is my favorite) to Rich Kids of Beverly Hills (oof!) to what I’m currently watching, Teen Mom.

 In case you’re unfamiliar with a sno ball, allow me to elaborate.
-They’re small, round, chocolate cake thing with marshmallow fluff on the inside and outside, rolled in bright ass pink coconut flakes.
+They’re a fist-sized chocolate cake round filled with marshmallow fluff.
+On the outside they are rolled tightly in electric pink coconut flakes.

 - 1 cup plus 2 tablespoons all-purpose flour